Zaynabmama/WebsiteBuilder/README.md

 - To provide real-time customization, the app features a Customization Panel, allowing users to modify component properties with instant visual feedback—no manual saving required.

--For deployment, the project can be integrated with the Netlify API using an API key, enabling automated deployments and continuous integration directly from the repository.
+- For deployment, the project can be integrated with the Netlify API using an API key, enabling automated deployments and continuous integration directly from the repository.

 <br><br>